-This is a fantastic representation of everybody’s favorite nuclear power plant safety inspector.
-It’s simple, clean it captures everything that is essentially Homer.
+This is a fantastic representation of everybody's favorite nuclear power plant safety inspector.
+It's simple, clean, and it captures everything that is essentially Homer.
 His design is easily identifiable even when reduced to a stylized vinyl toy or the mascot of a Japanese dishwasher detergent brand.

 The shape of Homer's noggin is perfect for a Mr. Potato Head.
 It's a much more natural fit than Darth Vader or Optimus Prime to name just a few.
 Homer's features feel right at home on the oblong spud.
 This is but one of the many existing properties that The Simpsons have been plastered across.
 However, it doesn’t feel like the stretch that something like Simpsons Clue does.

 Matt Groening is responsible for two of the greatest comedy series of all time, animated or otherwise.
-If I devoted half the brain space that I’ve filled with Simpsons and Futurama quotes to something productive I’d probably be Elon Musk.
-Kidrobot has provided a fitting totem for this television god.
+If I devoted half the brain space that I've filled with The Simpsons and Futurama quotes to something productive, I'd probably be Elon Musk by now.
+Kidrobot has provided a fitting totem for this television God.